- THE ULTIMATE TRAVEL GUIDE TO CORDOBA SPAIN

 Touring this exceptional place is one of the most popular things to do in Cordoba.
 A ticket for visiting the Mosque-Cathedral of Cordoba is 13 € for adults, and 7 € for kids from ages 10 to 14 (admission for kids under 10 is free).

 Visitors can tour the Mezquita on their own or join a guided tour to get valuable insights into history.

 The Orange Tree Courtyard, or El Patio de Los Naranjos, is a stunning courtyard entrance to the Mesquita Cathedral.

-This ancient courtyard is called after 100 planted oranges trees.
-Orange, palm, and cypress trees, and a fountain adorn the Orange tree Courtyard in Cordoba.
+This ancient courtyard is called after 100 planted orange trees.
+But not only orange trees are there.
+Orange, palm, and cypress trees, and a fountain adorn the Orange Tree Courtyard in Cordoba.